tanmayagarwal1/Survivability-Predictor/README.md

 # SurvivabilityPredictor
-Using our models, anyone can successfully predict the survival rate of people on board a civilian vessel
+Using our models, anyone can successfully predict the survival rate of people on board a civilian vessel.
+Kindly pull this repository as a part of ypur local machine copy and fork changes before comiiting them to the main branch.